 Here are the top benefits your business stands to see with customer retention:

 Lower Cost Than Customer Acquisition

 It’s a lot cheaper to keep your existing customers than marketing to and selling to a completely new one.

 Acquiring a new customer costs 5-25 times more than retaining one.
-You rely on analytics and testing tools to improve how your users/customers are interacting with your site/app.
+You rely on analytics and a/b testing tools to improve how your users/customers are interacting with your site/app.
 You don’t have to spend money on ads.

 So any campaign or effort towards improving retention will be comparatively cheaper and provide a much better ROI for your business than an equivalent acquisition program.

 A further benefit is that any improvement in retention will also improve the results of your marketing and sales programs.
 If you increase the value of each customer by 50%, the acquisition ROI doesn’t just improve by 50%; it will also increase campaign profits by 100% or more.